satohshi/pb-option-builder/README.md

 # PocketBase Type-safe Option Builder

+> [!IMPORTANT]
+> This package has been deprecated in favour of [pocketbase-ts](https://github.com/satohshi/pocketbase-ts) and is no longer maintained.

 Option builder for [PocketBase JavaScript SDK](https://github.com/pocketbase/js-sdk), that also helps with typing the response.

 This is how you would normally write options for the PocketBase SDK: